Table of Contents

 Example of Averaging Down

-Consider this example: Imagine you’ve purchased 100 shares of stock for $70 per share ($7,000 total).
+Consider this example: Imagine you’ve purchased 100 shares of stock for $70 per share ($7,000 total) by investing online or through a broker.
 Then, the value of the stock falls to $35 per share, a 50% drop.

 To average down, you’d purchase 100 shares of the same stock at $35 per share ($3,500).
 Now, you’d own 200 shares for a total investment of $10,500.
 This creates an average purchase price of $52.50 per share.

-If the stock price jumps to $80 per share, your position would be worth $16,000, a $5,500 gain on your initial investment of $10,500.
 In this case, averaging down helped boost your average return.
 If you’d simply bought 200 shares at the initial price of $70 ($14,000), you’d only see a gain of $2,000.

 As with any strategy, there’s risk in averaging down.
 If, after averaging down, the price of the stock goes up, then your decision to buy more of that stock at a lower price would have been a good one.
-If the stock continues its downward price trajectory, it would mean you just doubled down on a losing investment.
+But if the stock continues its downward price trajectory, it would mean you just doubled down on a losing investment.

 Why Average Down on Stock